brandonshiyay/preception-results/README.md

 ### False Positives/Triaging
 Normally in a real audit/contest, issues will be triaged by me.
 For those past contest test runs, there are no human triaging.
 It could be possible that, after triaging, some issues will be removed/filtered out.
 Contest issues have weird validation/invalidation bars, and they are usually dependent on judges.
 So the coverage here should be used as a reference, not absolute truth.

-Also since only High/Medium issues are compared, so uncovered issues doesn't necessarily mean they are false positives, they could be downgraded to Low/Info in reality.
+Also since only High/Medium issues are compared, so uncovered issues don't necessarily mean they are false positives, they could be downgraded to Low/Info in reality.

 ### What happened to Preception V2?
-Did some contests with V2(Monetrix, XRP), but the execution was lacking.
+Did some contests with V2(Monetrix, XRP, etc), but the execution was lacking.
 I liked my idea, but it wasn't working out as I anticipated.